aiqc/AIQC/docs/consulting.rst

       8. &nbsp;Rank predictive features.
     </div>
     <div class="svcDescribe">
       Interpret the model by quantifying how much each feature is contributing to predictions.
-Perform permutations that provide a ranking of what data is most important to the model.
+Perform permutations that provide a ranking of what characteristics are most important to the model.
     </div>
   </div>